PasinduVinod/txt_to_xlsx_converter/README.md

         | 1   |  Trump |  10 |
         | 2   |  Putin |  15 |

-How to install,
+How to install

         To run this application you should install Python.
         If you have already installed Python,

         1. Install openpyxl library to your PC by running the following command in the command prompt.
             * pip install openpyxl
         2. Clone or Download this repository.